Thiazide and Thiazide-Like Diuretics

 Antihypertensive effects

-Beyond diuresis, they lower peripheral vascular resistance and enhance the effects of other antihypertensives.
+Beyond diuresis, thiazide and thiazide like diuretics lower peripheral vascular resistance and enhance the effects of other antihypertensives.

 • Reduction in vascular smooth muscle contractility due to alteration of calcium transmembrane exchange